Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Introduction

+We remark that in (\ref{item: disconnected graphs intro}) we show something stronger: there is a (potentially infinite) tuple $x$ of self-adjoint elements of $M$ so that $W^{*}(x)=M$ and $\delta_{0}(x)>1$.
 As we show in Theorem~\ref{thm: gp of diffuse}, the second two items in the above theorem can be deduced quickly from the known robust properties of $1$-bounded entropy.
 We turn our attention, instead, to the question of strongly $1$-boundedness for graph products of finite dimensional algebras.
 This focus motivates the results in part (\ref{item: finite-dimensional case}), which is more subtle; developing the tools for its proof occupies the bulk of this paper, and in the end we are able to prove a more general statement in \ref{thm: gp of as is s1b}.

 The final step in our proof is to invoke results of Jung \cite[Theorem 6.9]{JungRegularity} and Shlyakhtenko \cite[Theorem 3.2]{Shl2015}, which apply when an operator naturally arising from ``generators and relations'' has positive Fuglede--Kadison pseudo-determinant.
 If each $(M_{v},\tau_{v})$ were a group algebra, it would suffice to note that the graph product is sofic by \cite{graphproductofsoficissofic}: the relation matrix in question is a matrix over the rational group ring, and such matrices have positive Fuglede--Kadison pseudo-determinant by \cite{ElekSzaboDeterminant}.
 However, extending this to arbitrary $*$-algebras not arising from groups presents substantial challenges.

 Our approach is to introduce a notion of \emph{algebraic soficity} for tracial $*$-algebras inspired by soficity of groups.
 This notion of algebraic soficity ensures that if $y\in M_{n}(A)$ can be expressed as a matrix of polynomials in $x$ with ``nice'' coefficients (e.g. rational, algebraic, etc.), then $y$ has positive Fuglede--Kadison pseudo-determinant.
 Crucially, we establish that this notion of algebraic soficity is closed under graph products.